mtp000/techtonica-assignments/assignments/eventonica/README.md

 4. Go to the client folder (`cd .. and cd client`) and run the command `npm install`

 5. This template has two servers already working.
 Both servers should start simultaneously, or "concurrently", by running `npm run dev` from within the server directory in your terminal.
-Please note that your backend server will run from port 8080, and your frontend React server will run from port 3000 .
+Please note that your backend server will run from **port 8080**, and your frontend React server will run from **port 3000** .
+Your database server will run on **port 5432**.

 6. To add a Postgres DB - you will need another terminal window for this part